 Study on Resource Efficient Use of Mixed Wastes

-A specific study on CDW, ‘Resource Efficient Use of Mixed Waste’, is being conducted on behalf of the European Commission.
-The study started in January 2015 and will run until August 2016.
-The aim is to investigate the current CDW management situation in EU Member States, identifying obstacles to recycling and potential deficiencies that could lead to non-compliance with EU waste legislation.
-Good practices in terms of creating conditions for increasing CDW recycling and for improving the quality of recycling and recovery will be identified and a set of recommendations to address potential barriers will be formulated.
-In parallel, success stories of efficient CDW management will be showcased in 6 case studies, illustrating key elements for success, as well as the necessary preconditions.
-Finally, the reliability of official CDW statistics will be assessed, identifying the sources of inaccuracy and proposing measures for their improvement.
+A specific study on CDW, ‘Resource Efficient Use of Mixed Waste’, was conducted on behalf of the European Commission to analyze the current CDW management situation in EU Member States, identifying obstacles to recycling and potential deficiencies that could lead to non-compliance with EU waste legislation.
+Good practices in terms of creating conditions for increasing CDW recycling and for improving the quality of recycling and recovery were identified and a set of recommendations to address potential barriers formulated.
+Success stories of efficient CDW management were showcased in 6 case studies, illustrating key elements for success, as well as the necessary preconditions.
+Finally, the reliability of official CDW statistics was assessed, identifying the sources of inaccuracy and proposing measures for their improvement.
 The main findings of the study were discussed at a seminar in Brussels on 25 May 2016.

 Management of CDW in the EU - requirements resulting from the Waste Framework Directive and assessment of the situation in the medium term (2011)